 Instead of receiving a set of cards and having to place them into categories like in card sorting, the information architecture is already known and what respondents have to do is find the card relevant to the task by finding it in the tree.
 A tree is a text-only version of your website structure.
 You’ll just need to create several tasks for testers to complete.
 They then go through these drop-down menus that represent your website’s structure, click on them and try to find what you’ve asked.

 Don’t let them get lost!

 Being the foundation of any website, navigation directly affects the way users percept your business.
 With all the information mentioned above, you are ready to dive into the world of information architecture and make all the useful improvements.
-Register for the free trial of our tools and watch your website thrive online like never before.
+Register for a free account, access a variety of our useful tools and watch your website thrive online like never before.